Final instalment of revenue deficit grant released to 14 states

-New Delhi, March 10 (IANS) The Finance Ministry on Wednesday released the 12th and final monthly instalment of Post Devolution Revenue Deficit (PDRD) grant of Rs 6,194.09 crore to 14 states.
+New Delhi: The Finance Ministry on Wednesday released the 12th and final monthly instalment of Post Devolution Revenue Deficit (PDRD) grant of Rs 6,194.09 crore to 14 states.

 With the release of this instalment, a total amount of Rs 74,340 crore has been given to the eligible states as PDRD grant in the current financial year.